MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 For unattended RPA, previously customers needed to buy a per flow license for the cloud flow and an unattended RPA add-on.
 Now they can purchase a Process license for every RPA session on a machine.
 All the cloud flows invoking desktop flows on the machine are included as part of the Process license.

-For cloud flows, one per flow license allows a parent flow and its child flows.
-One Process license allows the parent flow, its child flows and any flows that are tagged as in context of the flow.
+For cloud flows, one per flow license entitles the flow with the license and its child flows.
+One Process license entitles the flow with the license, its child flows and any flows that are associated.
 Per flow had a minimum of 5 packs to be purchased to get started.
 There's no minimum purchase quantity requirement for Process license.

 ### How is Power Automate Premium license different from Power Automate per user with attended RPA license?